The SIPOC diagram is a six sigma tool that we use for business processes.

-The term SIPOC stands for the supplier, input, process, output, and customers, which form the columns of the diagram.
+So, The term SIPOC stands for the supplier, input, process, output, and customers, which form the columns of the diagram.

 If we need to improve or change any process to a good level, we must understand the process.

-Which will be possible only when we know suppliers, inputs, outputs, process steps, and customers well.
+But Which will be possible only when we know suppliers, inputs, outputs, process steps, and customers well.

-It is understood or referred to as a high-level business process map or bird’s view.
+Understand it as a high-level business process map or bird’s view.

 This tool allows a good team concerning inputs, outputs, and also suppliers to improve their process and maintain proper care.